struppigel/hedgehog-tools/AgentTesla/README.md

 For sample hashes look at the extracted configs.

 Works on non-packed samples, so use unpacme or similar before applying the extractor.

+## handling System.NotSupportedException

+If you get System.NotSupportedException because of the dnlib.dll, you need to remove the ZoneIdentifier from dnlib.dll.

+Open the Properties of dnlib.dll and add a checkmark to `Unblock` and click `OK`.